univention/univention-corporate-server/doc/changelog/index.rst

   is handled by Apache configuration (:uv:bug:`55866`).

 * This extension allows a group of people to reset the passwords of other users.
-Privileged users can be exempted, e.g. *Domain Admins*.
+Privileged users can be exempted, for example *Domain Admins*.
 The set of these users is stored in |UCSUCRV|
   :envvar:`ldap/acl/user/passwordreset/internal/groupmemberlist/`, but the ordering was not stable and could change on each invocation of :command:`ldap-group-to-file.py`.